adamfowleruk/mljs/planning.md

   - underscores for private functions
   - UpperCamelCase for constructors/objects
   - lowerCamelCase for functions (searchcontext and mljs have some alllowercase methods)
-  - change mljs.defaultconnection in core MLJS to instead access parent MLJS instance
+  - DONE Using Factory pattern.
+See mljs.create*() methods.
+Changed mljs.defaultconnection in core MLJS to instead access parent MLJS instance
-  - keep tripleconfig separate from core MLJS instantiator (as it never requires a connection to use), but allow a way to specify a logger and check for this (to avoid defaultconnection.logger)
+  - DONE Using logger mixin.
+Logger's attached to DB, so have had to link tripleconfig to creating db via factory method. keep tripleconfig separate from core MLJS instantiator (as it never requires a connection to use), but allow a way to specify a logger and check for this (to avoid defaultconnection.logger)
-  - better way to access logging functionality by default - define _i(), _d() prototype methods for each subobject?
+  - DONE better way to access logging functionality by default - define _i(), _d() prototype methods for each subobject?
 Via a core mixin utility func?
-   - (Could use same mechanism to provide correct 'this' reference from constructor function.)
+   - DONE (Could use same mechanism to provide correct 'this' reference from constructor function.)
-   - have mljs.prototype.* constructor functions add a db property pointer to all created children
+   - DONE Using mljs.create*() factory methods.
+Have mljs.prototype. constructor functions add a db property pointer to all created children
-  - Add check in constructor functions to ensure if not called via new MyObject(), that it returns a new instance anyway (location 1051)
+  - NA Using factory pattern instead.
+Add check in constructor functions to ensure if not called via new MyObject(), that it returns a new instance anyway (location 1051)
   - Double check isArray function definition for best practice (location 1110) - also check for splice()
-  - Use self defining functions for lazy loading (E.g. semantic context creation), and any requiring extensive initialisation (Sparql widget?) (location 1515)
+  - IN PROGRESS Done this for tripleconfig, not widgets and their contexts.
+Use self defining functions for lazy loading (E.g. semantic context creation), and any requiring extensive initialisation (Sparql widget?) (location 1515)
   - Memoization (cache) pattern applied to sparql facts (location 1702)
   - Apply Configuration object pattern consistently with MLJS Core (E.g. search options), and add helper methods where this is complex for common use cases (location 1734)
   - Apply Currying when calling the same function with mostly same parameters (if costly) (location 1860)
   - Use Module pattern and closures to hide internal properties/private methods (location 2117) but with constructors (2139)
-  - Apply Borrow and Bind pattern (mixin for functions) where applicable (to avoid any inheritance temptations) (location 2922) (Candidates???: ...)
+  - DONE using for logging mixin on context objects.
+Apply Borrow and Bind pattern (mixin for functions) where applicable (to avoid any inheritance temptations) (location 2922)
-  - Apply Data Validation pattern to docbuilder widget (When new functionality added - may be V 1.2?) (location 3254)
+  - Apply Data Validation pattern to 'create' widget (When new functionality added - may be V 1.2?) (location 3254)
   - Find a better way to restrict what parts of the logging output are set to use debug (Perhaps a mixin to objects with lazy initialisation based on debug level specified, if any)
   - Use more high order functions (callbacks, replacing functionality within otherwise identical loops)
-  - Check for 'innerHTML += ' and replace with appendChild and temporary div trick
+  - DONE Check for 'innerHTML += ' and replace with appendChild and temporary div trick
  - Widgets: Sparql: Other sparql improvements
   - Support OPTIONAL?
   - Support UNION?
-  - Support FILTER?
+  - IN PROGRESS Support FILTER?
    - DONE Used this for < > <= >= != for integer, double fields
    - Regex? (used by suggestions only at the moment)
   - Support REDUCED?
 (Permits duplicates to be eliminated)